Our Leadership Drivers

 -

-Serving for nearly 6 years as the 40th Prime Minister of New Zealand, Jacina Ardern is a champion of empathetic leadership.
+Serving for nearly 6 years as the 40th Prime Minister of New Zealand, Jacinda Ardern is a champion of empathetic leadership.
 Embodying the leadership principles she preaches, Ardern saw her country of 5.3 million residents through the Christchurch terrorism shooting, numerous climate-related disasters and the COVID-19 pandemic.
 Her book, A New Type of Leadership, dives into her role and responsiveness in the face of the aforementioned challenges, with a focus on the coexistence of kindness and strength.

 Two years into her national leadership role, COVID-19 took over the globe.
-Every world leader was suddenly forced to prioritize to a new threat with hardly any detail to inform a response.
+Every world leader was suddenly forced to prioritize a new threat with hardly any detail to inform a response.
 With infections spreading quickly, Ardern leaned into a crucial step in the decision-making process; information gathering.
 Ardern had a robust political career leading up to her time as Prime Minister, serving as a champion for efforts such as paid parental leave, climate change, and increasing teacher pay, but infectious disease expert she was not.

 -